SatyKrish/aks-csi-storage-drivers/docs/azure-disks-csi-driver.md

-# Azure Disk CSI Driver
+# Dynamic Persistent Volume using Azure Disks CSI Driver

 The Azure disk CSI driver is CSI specification compliant, and used by AKS to manage the lifecycle of Azure disks attached to the pod as `PersistentVolume`.

+In this sample we will dynamically create `PersistentVolume` with Azure disks for use by a single pod in AKS cluster.
+Also demonstrate backup and restore persistent volume data using CSI driver.

 ## Create Dynamic Persistent Volume

-In this sample we will dynamically create `PersistentVolume` with Azure disks for use by a single pod in AKS cluster.

 1. Review the manifest file `manifests/1-azure-disk-csi-dynamic.yaml` to ensure PersistentVolumeClaim `storageClassName` is set to `managed-csi-premium`.